How to Check HTTP Response Status Codes

 The more interesting information, and what we are after, is the response header.
 In this example, we can see that the requested URL of http://www.matthewedgar.net returns an HTTP response status code of 301, indicated the URL has moved permanently.
 Within the response header we can use “Location” to see where this URL redirects to—in this case, it redirects to https://www.matthewedgar.net.
 That means the non-secure HTTP redirects to HTTPS, which is the expected behavior.

 Finally, Web Sniffer also will also show you the content of the returned page if the content-length of the response header is greater than 0.
 In the case of a redirected page, the content-length is 0—that’s because no content is returned by the server when a redirect occurs.
 To see an example of this, let’s run a URL that returns a status code of 200.

 Below this table, you will see the content for the status 200 page.
 This helps you compare what is returned against what you expected to be returned.
 For example, perhaps you load the page as Googlebot in Web Sniffer and see an entirely different HTML code than you do when loading the site in a browser—this would be a big problem for SEO and one you’d want to fix immediately.

-Instead of checking an individual page at a time, you can also check several pages’ response codes at once using a crawl tool.
-Free crawl tools exist as do bulk status code checkers.
+Instead of checking an individual page at a time, you can also check several pages’ response codes at once using tools like HTTPStatus or Knowledge Bull’s.
 Alternatively, you can use a tool like Screaming Frog to check this as well.
 After running a crawl, you will see a list of all pages contained on your website and their respective status codes.
 Pay attention to any pages that don’t return a status 200.

 Checking 301s & 302s: Following Redirect Chains